hollance/RWDevCon-Swift-Closures-Generics/0-For-Instructor/2-Demo-Talk-Notes.markdown

 To read this data, you can't use `rawValue` anymore.
 Instead, you can slightly modify the switch:

-	case .X(let username):
+	case .X(let value):
-	  println(username)
+	  println(value)

 And if we change it to `switch t`, it will print "Tim".

-This label (username) doesn't actually have to be the same as what it is called in the enum, so you could change it to:
+The label `value` doesn't actually have to be the same as what it is called in the enum.
+(This is an example of switch's pattern matching features.)

-	case .X(let value):

 You can also associate more than one piece of data, for example for the Tic-Tac-Toe olympics we want to know where the player comes from, so we add the country: